 The rules are flexible when it comes to how many students can benefit from a single 529 account.
-Suppose you set aside $200,000 in an account with your daughter as the designated beneficiary, and you spend only half of the money.
-You could transfer the rest to another 529 account for certain other members of your family, including your son or even a niece or nephew, federal income tax-free.
+Suppose you set aside $200,000 in an account with your daughter as the beneficiary, and you spend only half of the money.
+You could roll over the rest of the funds to another 529 account for certain other members of the beneficiary’s family – including siblings, first cousins or even a niece or nephew – federal income tax-free.

 Beyond 529s: Another way to save for education

-If you want to set aside money for lessons or other educational activities that a 529 account doesn’t cover, you could consider a custodial account under the Uniform Gifts/Transfer to Minors Act (UGMA/UTMA).
+If you want to set aside money for educational activities that a 529 account doesn’t cover, you could consider a custodial account under the Uniform Gifts to Minors Act/Uniform Transfers to Minors Act (UGMA/UTMA).
 “However, there are potential drawbacks to that strategy,” Polimeni notes.
-“These gifts can’t be taken back and you can’t transfer assets between beneficiaries.
-What’s more, once the child you designate as beneficiary reaches a certain age — which varies by state — he or she will be free to spend the money for purposes other than education.
+These gifts can’t be taken back, and you can’t transfer assets between beneficiaries.
+What’s more, once the child you designate as beneficiary reaches a certain age — which varies by state — he or she gains control of the account and can spend the money for purposes other than education.

 Before you invest in a Section 529 plan, request the plan’s official statement from your Merrill Lynch Wealth Management Advisor and read it carefully.
 The official statement contains more complete information, including investment objectives, charges, expenses and risks of investing in the plan, which you should carefully consider before investing.
 You should also consider whether your home state or your designated beneficiary’s home state offers any state tax or other state benefits such as financial aid, scholarship funds and protection from creditors that are only available for investments in such state’s 529 plan.

 1To be eligible for favorable tax treatment afforded to the earnings portion of a withdrawal from a Section 529 account, such withdrawal must be used for “qualified higher education expenses,” as defined in the Internal Revenue Code.
-The earnings portion of a withdraw that is not used for such expenses is subject to federal income tax and may be subject to a 10% additional federal tax, as well as applicable state and local income taxes.
+The earnings portion of a withdrawal that is not used for such expenses is subject to federal income tax and may be subject to a 10% additional federal tax, as well as applicable state and local income taxes.
 The additional tax is waived under certain circumstances.
 The beneficiary must be attending an eligible educational institution at least half-time for room and board costs to be considered a qualified higher education expense, subject to limitations.
 Institutions must be eligible to participate in federal student financial aid programs.
 Some foreign institutions are eligible.
 You can also take a federal income tax-free distribution from a 529 account of up to $10,000 per calendar year per beneficiary from all 529 accounts to help pay for tuition at a qualified elementary or secondary public, private or religious school.
-Qualified higher education expenses now include expenses for fees, books, supplies, and equipment required for the participation of a designated beneficiary in an apprenticeship program registered and certified with the Secretary of Labor under the National Apprenticeship Act and amounts paid as principal or interest on any qualified education loans of the designated beneficiary or sibling of the designated beneficiary, up to a lifetime maximum of $10,000 per individual.
+Qualified higher education expenses now include expenses for fees, books, supplies, and equipment required for the participation of a designated beneficiary in an apprenticeship program registered and certified with the Secretary of Labor under the National Apprenticeship Act, and amounts paid as principal or interest on any qualified education loans of the designated beneficiary or sibling of the designated beneficiary, up to a lifetime maximum of $10,000 per individual.
 Distributions with respect to the loans of a sibling of the designated beneficiary will count towards the lifetime limit of the sibling, not the designated beneficiary.
 Such repayments may impact student loan interest deductibility.
 State tax treatment may vary for distributions to pay for tuition in connection with enrollment or attendance at an elementary or secondary public, private or religious school, apprenticeship expenses, and payment of qualified education loans.